ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## Error Message

-The Error message is used by the TEEP Agent to return an error.
+The Error message is used by the TEEP Agent to return an error in response to an Update message.

 Like other TEEP messages, the Error message is signed, and the relevant CDDL snippet is shown below.